planetfederal/desktop-documentation/docs/source/install/osx.rst

 .. _install.osx:

-Installing Boundless Desktop in OS X
+Installing Boundless Desktop on OS X
 ====================================

 This section will describe how to install Boundless Desktop on Mac OS X.